Keep Your Shower Drain Clog Free

 When you don’t take good care of your drains, the first consequence is often a foul smell.
 Although a foul smell is usually associated with kitchen drains, it’s not uncommon to find offensive smells lingering from your shower drains.

-After the smell, the clogs gradually appear, causing drains to simply work slowly at first, followed by a complete closure of the drain system.
+After the smell, the clogs gradually appear, causing drains to work slowly at first, followed by a complete closure of the drain system.
 If you neglect to heed the warning of a slow drain clog, permanent damage can occur.
-Drains aren’t built to last forever, but basic care can extend the life of your drains by decades.
-It’s not easy to access the pipes underneath a shower so you will need to contact a plumber for professional help, here is a link to a fantastic plumber https://www.fixitrightplumbing.com.au/plumber-somerville/ they can fix an clogged shower drain in no time at a very affordable rate.
+Drains aren’t built to last forever, but primary care can extend the life of your drains by decades.
+It’s not easy to access the pipes underneath a shower, so you will need to contact a plumber for professional help.
+Here is a link to a fantastic plumber https://www.fixitrightplumbing.com.au/plumber-somerville/.
+They can fix a clogged shower drain in no time at a very affordable rate.

-Remember, Designer Drains and it’s employees are not licensed plumbers, we are just giving you DIY advice to use for your own benefits.
-If you have any pressing plumbing questions please consult a licensed plumber.
+Remember, Designer Drains and its employees are not licensed plumbers; we are just giving you DIY advice to use for your own benefit.
+If you have any pressing plumbing questions, please consult a licensed plumber.

 Source: Keep Your Drain Clogs at Bay